Bleuje/variations-combinator/README.md

 ## Other

-Feel free to contribute.
+Feel free to contribute or share your results.
 Possible future work is to release this as executables.

+Thank you generateme for the inspiration.